 “We’ve been really lucky that something more major didn’t happen,” Westlake said.

-Emergency officials say there were no injuries because of the tornado, but Kyle Love called it the scariest moment of his life when he realized the tornado was hitting his house.
+Emergency officials say there were no injuries reported, but Kyle Love called it the scariest moment of his life when he realized the tornado was hitting his house.

 Love teaches at the high school and lives right across the street from it.